ckeditor/ckeditor5/docs/installation/plugins/installing-plugins.md

 export default Editor;
 ```

-### Building a project
+### Building an editor

-You can now run webpack to build the application.
-To do that, call the `webpack` executable:
+If you are using builds you need to rebuild your editor.
+To do that, call the `webpack` executable in a folder containing your build:

 ```bash
 ./node_modules/.bin/webpack --mode development